 Seed Sowing and Weed Removal

 Seed sowing is one of the many labor-intensive tasks of farming.
 Robotics are being developed for planting seeds (or starter plants) and weed removal.
 Automatic Robot Equipment for planting requires less human effort and time with less cost of implementation.
-A seed sowing robot is a device that helps in the planting or sowing of seeds in the desired position.
+A seed-sowing robot is a device that helps in the planting or sowing of seeds in the desired position.
 Garlic for example, needs to be planted with the "pointy side up".
-On virtually all organic farms that are not automated, planting seeds requires a substantial amount of human efforts and also time-consuming.
+On virtually all organic farms that are not automated, planting seeds requires a substantial amount of human effort and also time-consuming.
 Robot automation aims to use smart seed sowing robot for the mentioned task.
 This smart seed sowing robot consists of robotic arms to sow the seeds from the seeds container.
-The robot arm is controlled through the sophiciated applications and artificial intellegnece.
-Once seeds are loaded into a porgrammed robot, the robot takes over and automates the seed sowing process using a smartly designed mechanical system.
+The robot arm is controlled through the sophisticated applications and artificial intelligence.
+Once seeds are loaded into a programmed robot, the robot takes over and automates the seed sowing process using a smartly designed mechanical system.
 This robot reduces the efforts and the total cost of sowing as the seeds.

 Automated Harvest is Coming.
 Automation is becoming more appealing to farmers and investors, though advocates say not everyone is likely to benefit.
 Below, watch the BBC Reel (c) published on February 21, 2022, takes us inside an automated farm.
 Farming is finally entering the digital era and technological innovation is reshaping the way our food is grown.
 In this episode of our Follow the Food series, botanist James Wong explores the advances in digital technology that can be combined with traditional farming techniques to deliver the future of farming.